-Pacific and Māori nurse graduates were most successful in the latest mid-year job round and Asian nurse graduates the least, according to a report released by the Ministry of Health.
+Pacific and Māori nurse graduates were most successful in the latest mid-year job round and Asian nurse graduates the least, according to a recent report.

 The ACE Nursing Intake Summary Report** for the mid-year intake showed that 447 – just short of 68 per cent of the 659 applicants – received a job offer for a new graduate programme place between July and late October via the ACE job-match process.